taxjarsam/taxjar-developers/source/integrations/certification-checklist.md

 description: "Learn what we look for in a certified TaxJar integration."
 ---

+When building a TaxJar integration, use this checklist as a guide to what we look for during the certification process.
+If you check everything off on this list, chances are you're ready to [submit your integration](/integrations/submit/). 🎉

 ## Onboarding & Authentication

 <label><input type="checkbox">&nbsp;&nbsp; Adhere to our [branding guidelines](/integrations/onboarding/#section-branding-guidelines)</label>